dkpatel369/Final-Assignment---Statistics-for-Data-Science-with-Python/README.md

 Details regarding the project will be broken down in the next reading sections.

-# Overview of Project TasksFinal Project
+# Overview of Project Tasks

-For the project scenario, here is an overview of your tasks.
+Final Project: For the project scenario, here is an overview of your tasks.
 The following reading sections will provide you with detailed instructions for each task.

 Project Tasks: